 Then of course there are the builder and tradespeople.

 All of these industry professionals will help you to make your development dream a reality and avoid too many nightmares along the way.

-In this installment of our series on property development, I will examine the important roles the architect plays and exactly how they can ensure your development gets off the ground and becomes a real money spinner.
+In this instalment of our series on property development, I will examine the important roles the architect plays and exactly how they can ensure your development gets off the ground and becomes a real money spinner.